Skip to main content

 Reverse Mortgages in Retirement: When to Sign On and When to Steer Clear

 Equity sharing programs, like Hometap, are another option.
-Hometap was created to provide homeowners access to some of tomorrow’s home value to cover today’s needs—without interest or monthly payments.
+Hometap was created to provide homeowners access to some of tomorrow’s home value to cover today’s needs—without monthly payments.
 Unlike a reverse mortgage, you know exactly what Hometap’s share will be at the time you sell or buy out the investment.

 Whether retirement is several years down the line or you’re already planning on aging in place, start planning for what’s next.
 By being aware of potential pitfalls and opportunities now, you can better position yourself for a thriving future.